 After the initial rush of excitement, the worries set in.
 How will her former peers react to the news?
 Do they think she is too young to be their manager?

 She can picture them huddled around cubicles saying she doesn’t deserve the promotion or that she doesn’t know enough to lead the team.
+She’s experiencing a classic bout of impostor syndrome and begins to doubt herself.

 Lessons for First Time People Managers